October 14, 2025

 Follow Arkham on Twitter

-Born into a Korean family in Michigan, Tom Lee is the third of four children.
-His father was a psychiatrist and his mother was a homemaker turned Subway franchise owner.
+Lee was born in Michigan to a Korean family, the third of four siblings.
+His father was a psychiatrist, his mother a homemaker turned Subway franchise owner.
+Despite modest beginnings, he’s earned the reputation of a “permabull” for consistently optimistic market forecasts.

 Finn Grant